- Sometimes correct itself over a period of months to years

 More severe cases of Wilson’s Syndrome may require the WT3 protocol by prescription to bring the temperature up and correct the symptoms.
 Getting the body temperature up is the one thing that has an excellent chance of helping almost all bodily functions.
 The body temperature is the one factor that can affect virtually every chemical reaction in the body.
 Currently, the most reliable way to reset the body temperature is with the Wilson’s T3 protocol.

-You can find out more about the WT3 protocol by clicking Next below or using the links at the upper left above.
+You can find out more about the WT3 protocol by clicking here.